Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/INDX_Toolboard.md

 ## SZP

-The scanning z probe coil, if attached, is setup as a second Z probe.
+The scanning z probe coil, if attached, is set up as a second Z probe.
 It integrates the same inductive sensing chip as the [Duet 3 Scanning Z Probe](/Duet3D_hardware/Duet_3_family/Duet_3_Scanning_Z_Probe).
 It allows for a point mesh of the bed to be built up quickly as no movement in Z is required to read the bed distance, and individual readings happen very quickly.

 ### Mounting

 The INDX tool has an optional mount for the SZP coil that should be used.
 It ensures correct mounting distance from the bed.
-It places an offical Bondtech SZP coil 3mm above the nozzle, centered on X and 35.1mm on +Y relative to the nozzle, assuming the tool is mounted to pick up tools at Ymin (as is conventional).
+It places an official Bondtech SZP coil 3mm above the nozzle, centered on X and 35.1mm on +Y relative to the nozzle, assuming the tool is mounted to pick up tools at Ymin (as is conventional).
 (Measured in CAD)

 If an alternative mounting solution is used then aim for a 3mm Z offset between the tip of the nozzle and the underside of the coil.